kobewinona/kobewinona/README.md

 I want to expand my knowledge and become a full-stack web developer, constantly learning and discovering new opportunities in creating websites and web applications.
 I love exploring new ideas and turning graphic design concepts into reality.
 I'm detail-oriented and take pride in my work.
 Let's create something amazing together!

+My love for coding started 8 years ago with a polygon [seal drawing](https://youtu.be/5zjvOJTqr3Q) using vector graphics, and over time, thanks to cool educational platforms, it grew into a love for web development as a whole.
+Despite many years of experience in the medical field, I really want to find a job creating services for all the things that have been exciting me for years - learning new things and good design.

 | contact me | [![telegram](https://img.shields.io/badge/d_klimkin-f9f9f9?style=for-the-badge&logo=telegram)](https://t.me/d_klimkin) [![linkedin](https://img.shields.io/badge/dima_klimkin-f9f9f9?style=for-the-badge&logoColor=0b66c2&logo=linkedin)](https://www.linkedin.com/in/dima-klimkin-259164192/) |
 |:----------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|